latj/Azure-VM-workshop/README.md

 ### 2.2 Enable Disk Encryption on the VM

-// TODO - FIX BICEP FOR LINUX

 [Azure Disk Encryption for Windows Virtual Machines](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/azure-disk-enc-windows) uses BitLocker to provide full disk encryption on Azure virtual machines running Windows.
-[Azure Disk Encryption for Linux virtual machines](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/disk-encryption-overview)uses the DM-Crypt feature of Linux to provide full disk encryption of the OS disk and data disks.
+[Azure Disk Encryption for Linux virtual machines](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/disk-encryption-overview) uses the DM-Crypt feature of Linux to provide full disk encryption of the OS disk and data disks.
 Both solutions are integrated with [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) to manage disk encryption keys and secrets.

 By passing the parameter `-diskEncryption $true` to the deployment of the `main.bicep` file the content of `diskEncryption.bicep` is deployed in addition to what is inside the `linux.bicep` and `windows.bicep` file.
 This will create a key in a key vault which will be used to encrypt the disks on the VM using  Azure Disk Encryption